 Charlie Arrowood, Esq. is Transcend Legal's Director of Name & Gender Recognition and assists trans youth and adults with legal name and gender changes in New York.
 Charlie is a Long Island native and graduate of Tulane University (B.A. in History, 2009) and New York Law School (2013), where they focused on issues of employment discrimination and dispute resolution/mediation.
 Prior to joining Transcend Legal, Charlie was an associate at The Kurland Group, a boutique LGBTQ-owned general practice firm and has worked with clients on a variety of matters from estate planning to housing discrimination.

-Noah E. Lewis, Esq. is the founder and executive director of Transcend Legal, a national, New York City-based organization cultivating equitable social, medical and legal recognition of transgender people, one person at a time.
+Noah E. Lewis, Esq. is the founder and executive director of Transcend Legal a national, New York City-based organization focused on eliminating barriers to insurance coverage for transgender-related health care.

 Noah previously worked for the Transgender Law Center, the National LGBTQ Task Force, and served as the staff attorney at Transgender Legal Defense & Education Fund for five years.
 His work there included leading-edge impact litigation and policy work in areas such as identity documents, health care, and public accommodations.
 He went on to create and run a solo law practice serving transgender clients.

 A native of Pittsburgh, Pennsylvania, Noah is a graduate of the University of Pittsburgh and was the first openly transgender student to graduate from Harvard Law School.
-There he worked successfully to eliminate trans health exclusions in student and staff health plans.
+There he was awarded the Dean's Award for Community Leadership and also worked successfully to eliminate trans health exclusions in student and staff health plans.

 Patricia Harrington is a native New Yorker.
 After graduating from Queens College with a B.A. in Physics and Mathematics, she had a twenty-year career as a programmer and medical physicist at Memorial Sloan-Kettering Cancer Center.
 She entered Pace Law School in 2006.
 During the summer of her first year she interned with the Westchester County Law Department assisting child abuse and neglect attorneys in Family Court.
 At Pace, she was active in the Public Interest Scholarship Organization, Lambda Law Students, and the Women’s Association of Law Students.